 Giving yourself up is a form of control.
 You want to control how the other person feels about you by doing what they want you to do.
 However, when you do what another person wants you to do from love and caring, with no agenda to get their approval, you feel wonderful.

-Learning to take loving care of you is the key to healing a fear of commitment.
+Learning to take loving care of you is the key to healing your fear of commitment.
 When you are taking loving care of yourself, you will be filled with love and you will have more love to share with your partner!